 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, WHICH MEANS I MAY RECEIVE A COMMISSION IF YOU CLICK A LINK AND PURCHASE SOMETHING.
 PLEASE CHECK OUT MY DISCLOSURE POLICY FOR MORE DETAILS

-Cardio is good for the heart.
-But is it helping you reach your fitness goals?
+Lifting weights and cardio are good for the heart.
+But is cardio helping you reach your fitness goals?

 Runners are one the fittest people on the planet.
 Their aerobic ability to run for sometimes upward of 8+ hrs a day is truly amazing.